As a man, getting and maintaining an erection is an essential element of maintaining a healthy, fulfilling sex life.

 In short, sleep is very important for maintaining optimal sexual performance.
 Aim for seven to nine hours per night, especially if you have a busy daytime routine, and you’ll be able to avoid most sleep-related negative effects on your erections.

 Changes to your lifestyle can help to treat some causes of erectile dysfunction.
-However, most men affected by ED find that medications also play an important role in helping them get erect faster and stay hard during sex.
+However,]medications may also play an important role in helping men suffering from ED to get erect faster and stay hard during sex.

 Sildenafil is the most widely used of the three FDA-approved erectile dysfunction medications.
 It works by inhibiting PDE5, an enzyme that’s responsible for regulating blood flow to and from the soft, erectile tissue of your penis.